quanchobi/nixos/README.md

 ## ❄️ Overview

 This is my personal NixOS system configuration flake.
 There are many like it, but this one is mine.
-I don't do anything particularly special, but here is a list of other cool flakes to check out.
+I don't do anything particularly special, but you're free to look around and use what you want.

 ## 📁 Organization